jhuckaby/pixl-server-web/README.md

 ## http_timeout

 This sets the idle socket timeout for all incoming HTTP requests.
 If omitted, the Node.js default is 2 minutes.
 Please specify your value in seconds.
-This also doubles as the Keep-Alive timeout, if that feature is enabled (see below).

 ## http_keep_alives